gregorycoppola/bayes-star/README.md

 # BAYES STAR

+**Note** This is experimental software and for education and scientific purposes only.
+The user must accept any liability for any mistakes, damage, loss or other suffering that result from the use of this software.

+**Do not run this software if you already have a Redis database on 'localhost' because it will get cleared.**

 ## Abstract
 This **BAYES STAR** software package, I claim, unblocks **AGI**, by providing a "logical inference engine" that can do reasoning.